PrinceDelali/AI-Powered-Healthcare/README.md

 Database: Firebase or MongoDB
 Video Calls: WebRTC or Twilio API
 Maps Integration: Google Maps API
-This platform will revolutionize healthcare accessibility in Ghana and beyond, ensuring that more people receive timely medical advice. :rocket:
+This platform will revolutionize healthcare accessibility in Ghana and beyond, ensuring that more people receive timely medical advice.